 Not every branch office is an OSJ, but every OSJ is a branch office.
 The key distinction is that OSJs have new account approval authority and supervisory responsibility over other offices.
 If an exam question describes a location that approves new accounts, that location is an OSJ.

-Think of it this way: The supervisory system follows a logical chain: FINRA Rule 3110 establishes the system, principal designation staffs it, office classification structures it, and WSPs document it.
+Think of it this way: The supervisory system follows a logical chain: FINRA's supervision rule establishes the system, principal designation staffs it, office classification structures it, and WSPs document it.
 Each layer builds on the one before.